Data Privacy and Protection in Healthcare

 But healthcare organizations are not always properly prepared for managing and protecting their big data.
 That’s because IT departments within healthcare organizations often lack the budget necessary to bolster big data security.
 This puts them at risk.

 Data breaches, like the one that exposed nearly 38 million Anthem Health Insurance patient records, are becoming increasingly common.
 The healthcare industry has the highest risk factor when it comes to experiencing a data breach.
-Statistics show 88% of all ransomware attacks in 2017 targeted the healthcare industry.
+In a recent study, healthcare organizations had a 60% higher cost associated with data breaches compared to other industries.

 But data is at risk even if an organization does not suffer an outside attack.
 Information can be leaked internally when employees, contractors, and IT security personnel do not take the proper precautions to manage and protect their data.
 A proven solution for data protection is data encryption.
 This makes data accessible and legible only to authorized individuals who have an encryption key.

-Ransomware is one of the most common forms of cyberattacks, no matter the industry.
+RRansomware is one of the most common forms of cyberattacks, no matter the industry.
 A form of malware, a ransomware attack occurs when the victim’s data is encrypted by an outsider, rendering the data inaccessible and unusable.
 The attacker then demands a ransom fee in exchange for the safe return of the data.
-If a victim chooses not to pay the ransom, the threat is that they will permanently lose access to all of their data and it may later be resold on the “dark web.”
+If a victim chooses not to pay the ransom, the threat is that they will permanently lose access to all of their data and it may later be resold.

-Because of the anonymity provided by bitcoin, Ethereum, or other cryptocurrencies, ransomware attacks can be carried out more easily than ever.
+Because of the anonymity provided by cryptocurrencies, ransomware attacks can be carried out more easily than ever.
 The exchange of currency can be made without the intervention of a third party (usually a bank) and does not include traditional routing numbers that signal the location or identity of the cybercriminal.
-Hackers performing ransomware attacks can receive a huge return.

 The healthcare industry is the largest target of ransomware attacks.
 In 2016 alone, 88% of all ransomware victims were in the healthcare industry.
 This is precisely because they are more willing to pay in exchange for the health records, as it is a matter of safety more than a matter of security.
 Without access to patient records when necessary, patients will die.